 Wow!
 There you have it.

-The 25+ best language learning software that I'm aware of and use today.
+The 25+ best language learning software and solutions on the market.

 Did I forget anything? – Leave a comment below.